kevinkoste/university-load-forecasting/README.md

-# Load Forecasting at the University-scale
+# Load forecasting at the university-scale

 ### Summary